angr/angr-doc/docs/analyses/backward_slice.md

 ## Using The `BackwardSlice` Object

-Before you go ahead and using `BackwardSlice` object, you should be noticed that the design of this class is pretty arbitrary right now, and  it is by no means to be stable in the near future.
-I’ll try my best to keep this documentation updated when a refactoring/redesigning occurs.
+Before you go ahead and use `BackwardSlice` object, you should notice that the design of this class is fairly arbitrary right now, and it is still subject to change in the near future.
+We’ll try our best to keep this documentation up-to-date.

 ### Members